 Overall, many of the companies below have great growth potential.
 And there’s even a chance some of them join the ranks of the tech giants…

 Technology is taking over the market and this bodes well for new tech stocks.
 The five largest companies in the S&P 500 – Apple, Microsoft, Amazon, Google and Tesla – are all technology companies.
 And there are many other tech giants not far behind them.

 All of these companies come from humble beginnings.
 Many of them started in garages and took some time to go public.
 And since going public, they’ve soared well past their IPO values.
 For example, Google went public in 2004 in a deal that valued the company around $23 billion.
 Jumping forward to today, Google’s market cap has climbed above $1.3 trillion.

-The newest company in the top five, Facebook, went public in 2012.
-And its IPO was the biggest in internet history, with a market cap around $100 billion.
-Since its public debut, the company has climbed well over $700 billion.
+The newest company in the top five, Tesla, went public in 2010.
+At the time of its IPO, Tesla’s market cap was around $2 billion.
+Since its public debut, the company has climbed to almost $900 billion.

 The stage is set, and some new tech IPOs might join these giants.
 The growth potential is huge.
 And many investors are trying to find the next big tech stocks.
 So let’s dive into the current and upcoming opportunities…

 Here’s a list of tech companies that have already gone public this year…

 Starlink has no filings or official announcements to go public yet.
 However, Elon Musk announced Starlink plans to go public in the future.
 However, the company may need some more time to balance out its cash flows.

 Mobileye is on its way to making its public debut.
 The company recently announced it confidentially filed paperwork with the SEC to IPO.
 Mobileye plans to list on the public exchange after the SEC completes its review process.

 Reddit is going public soon.
 The company has already confidentially filed paperwork with the SEC.
 Furthermore, investors should prepare for Reddit stock to debut any day now.